waidzsalome/TaLender/Student_doc.md

 - TYPE: Backend module (Express + Passport + JWT).
 - DESCRIPTION: Handles user authentication and authorization.
 - TECHNOLOGICAL SPECIFICATION:
   This module is developed in JavaScript.
-It uses the following technologies: - bcrypt: Allows for creating and storing encrypted passwords, using salt as a deterrant to dictionary attacks. - jwt: Used for Json Web Tokens, which allow secure authentication. - passport: Allows for quick and reliable google authentication.
+It uses the following technologies:
-  In addition to this, a middleware componenent, using the same technologies, secures all protected routes by verifying JWTs and checking against a Blacklist collection in MongoDB.
+  - bcrypt: Allows for creating encrypted passwords, using salt as a deterrant to dictionary attacks.
-  Revoked tokens (e.g., after logout) are stored and blocked from reuse, ensuring session invalidation and enhanced security.
+  - jwt: Used for Json Web Tokens, which instanciate user's login sessions.
-  This mechanism prevents unauthorized access even if a token is stolen or manually reused.
+  - passport: Allows for quick and reliable authentication.

 - SERVICE ARCHITECTURE:
   The authentication module exposes REST endpoints via Express and integrates with Passport for both local and Google OAuth strategies.